newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 - `siteUrl`: Production URL for the site (e.g. `https://developer.newrelic.com`)
 - `repository`: The URL for the public GitHub repository hosting the source code for the site.
+- `utmSource`: Name of the site that will be used as the UTM source when linking to various mediums within New Relic.

 ### Options